ptodkar31/NLP/README.md

 ‍For both techniques, NLP is utilized in the text translation steps, which are:

-1.Cleaning the text from filling words
+1.Cleaning the text from filling words.

-2.Testing the message with more limited sentences (tokens) 3.Making a comparability network that addresses relationships between tokens
+2.Testing the message with more limited sentences (tokens).

+3.Making a comparability network that addresses relationships between tokens.

-4. Working out sentence positions based on semantic likeness
+4. Working out sentence positions based on semantic likeness.

-5. Choosing sentences with the highest levels to create the outline (either extractive or abstractive)
+5.Choosing sentences with the highest levels to create the outline (either extractive or abstractive).